ericmustin/candidate_lab/README.md

 # Cribl SE Lab Walkthrough

-This repository contains the Cribl SE lab, which allows you hands on experience with Cribl Stream and Edge tools.
+This repository contains a walkthrough of the Cribl SE lab, which allows you hands on experience with Cribl Stream, Edge, and Search tools.

-Each section of the lab allows you to exercise a different functionality within the Cribl Stream and Edge products, using a containerized homelab setup that mimic's a real world productions environment of a typical web facing ecommerce application.
+Each section of the lab allows you to exercise a different functionality within the Cribl Stream, Edge, and Search products, using a containerized homelab setup that mimics a typical real world production environment for an ecommerce application.

-For each Lab Module, a summary and screenshots of what's accomplished are provided to show how a successful configuration might appear.
+For each Lab Exercise section, a step by step walkthrough plus screenshots are provided to show how a successful configuration might appear.

-The specific instr
+This document is not meant to be a complete detailed setup but rather a high level walkthrough of key points.
+Please refer to the SE Candiate Lab PDF for complete instructions.

 ## Exercise One - Environment Setup

 In this Exercise, we setup the basic repository structure, which is merely a docker-compose.yml file and a .env file which contains the various environment variables used to provision the containers in the network.
 The containers included a mock web-app, it's sql compatible db, a cribl worker + edge container, and a minio container, which allows us to mimic cloud object storage like s3.
 It also provisions a docker network (`criblcandidatenetwork`) for easier connections btwn the various other containers.
 The created  [.env](.env) and [docker-compose](docker-compose.yaml) files can be found in this repository. (_please note that the .env file contains sensitive information so please do not commit it into version control_)

-Once the docker containers are started (`docker compose up` to start, and `docker-compose down` to remove), it's straightforward to visit the exposed port for the minio object storage container, login, and create a default bucket.
+Once the docker containers are started (`docker compose up` to start, and `docker-compose down` to remove), it's straightforward to visit the exposed host/port for the minio object storage container, login, and create a default bucket.
 Screenshots of this can be seen below

 ![minio](./artifacts/lab_one/miniocontainer.png)
 ![miniologin](./artifacts/lab_one/miniologin.png)